KyloIO/kylo-docs/security/AccessControl.rst

 Default Users and Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When Kylo is newly installed it will be pre-configured with have a few default users
+When Kylo is newly installed it will be pre-configured with a few default users
-and groups defined; with varying permissions assiged to each group.
+and groups defined; with varying permissions assigned to each group.
 The default groups are:

    * Administrators
    * Operations